General Information & Rules of The Game

 PITCHER'S BOX

 The pitcher’s box is the rectangle 4 feet by 3 feet at each end of the court, parallel with, and on both sides of the boards.
-Each player must remain in the pitcher’s box while pitching a cornhole bag.
+At least one foot must be inside the pitcher’s box at the time of release.

 FOUL LINES

-Foul lines shall be defined as an imaginary line 24 feet between the front of each board.
+Foul lines shall be defined as an imaginary line at the front of the board, extending across into the pitcher's box.
 The foul line should be parallel to the front of the opposite board.

-• · Pitching Rotation - Toss a coin or use other means to determine the starting rotation and end of court from which to play.
+Toss a coin or use other means (like top or bottom side of the bag) to determine the starting rotation and end of court from which to play.
 The opposing team chooses bag color.

 PLAY OF THE GAME